Retail sales defy expectations, but spending may be running out of gas.

 Key Takeaways

-- Retail sales posted another strong month of nominal sales, growing 0.9% in March.
+- Overall performance: Retail sales posted another strong month of nominal sales, growing 0.9% in March.
 This was largely concentrated in spending at gasoline stations and fuel vendors on higher gasoline prices.
-Strip out gasoline stations and motor vehicles, core retail sales were down 0.1%.
+Core retail sales were down 0.1%.
 March retail volumes point to a weak month, down 0.7% in March.

 Implications